jb-ds2020/data-engineering-zoomcamp-2023-homework/week_5/README.md

 wget https://nyc-tlc.s3.amazonaws.com/trip+data/fhvhv_tripdata_2021-02.csv
 ```

+This link does not work, but you can use the official site to download the parquet file under: `https://d37ci6vzurychx.cloudfront.net/trip-data/fhvhv_tripdata_2021-02.parquet

 Read it with Spark using the same schema as we did
 in the lessons.
 We will use this dataset for all
 the remaining questions.